Page cover

 • uses 3 miners in parallel (because policy = "safe")

-• clusters outputs using PoI similarity
+• clusters outputs using PoI-style similarity

 • scores them for coverage and brevity (PoUW-style rubrics)